 A philosophical, balanced debate about Meat diets & Vegetarian diets is something you don’t see much of.
 The debate on carnivore vs vegetarianism is often skewed by industry interests, animal rights activists, and fringe lunatics.

-“Vegetarianism is wrong because eating meat is cruel”.
+“Vegetarianism is right because eating meat is cruel”.
 Let’s look at that statement.
 How is it cruel?

 Animals must die to feed us, of course.
 But the natural world (of which we are part of) is full of death.
 Species die so that others live.
 But they don’t have to die in a cruel manner.
 There doesn’t need to be any pain and there should not be.